-Three Mont
+Three Mont ths Ended

-March ı 31, %
+June 30, %

 2007 2006 Increase Change

-(in \$000
+(in \$ 000's)

-Research and development \$1,140 \$380 \$760 200%
+Research and development \$951 \$708 \$243 34%

 Costs included in research and development relate primarily to our product development efforts, medical and regulatory affairs compliance activities and our preliminary evaluation of additional development opportunities.
-The increase was due primarily to an increase in expenses associated with our product development efforts and an increase in research and development headcount in the three month period ended March 31, 2007 as compared to the same period in 2006.
-Product development expenses increased by approximately \$326,000, and headcount-related costs increased by approximately \$243,000.
-In August 2006, the FDA accepted for review our supplemental new drug application seeking approval for Acthar for the treatment of infantile spasms.
-We anticipate that the FDA will take action on the sNDA during the second quarter of 2007.
+The increase was due primarily to the addition of our clinical and development leadership team during the fourth quarter of 2006.
+Headcount-related costs in the three month period ended June 30, 2007 increased by approximately \$228,000 as compared to the same period in 2006.
+In August 2006, the FDA accepted for review our supplemental new drug application (sNDA) seeking approval for Acthar for the treatment of infantile spasms.
+In May 2007 we received an action letter from the FDA indicating that our sNDA was not approvable in its current form.
+We are preparing to request a meeting with the FDA to discuss the action letter.
 No drug is currently approved in the United States for the treatment of infantile spasms.
-In November 2006, we initiated a clinical development program under our investigational new drug application with the FDA for QSC-001, a unique orally disintegrating tablet formulation of hydrocodone bitartrate and acetaminophen for the treatment of moderate to moderately severe pain.
+In November 2006, we initiated a clinical development program under our investigational new drug application with the FDA for QSC-001, a unique orally disintegrating tablet formulation of hydrocodone bitartrate and acetaminophen for the treatment of moderately severe pain.